-- Cutting board.
+- Chopping board.
 Something to do your prep, even if it’s on your knees.

 - Washing up stuff.
 Folding bucket, tea towel, some eco washing liquid and a sponge will do it.

 - Plates, mugs, bowls, cutlery etc. Tin plates are terrible insulators – better to use lightweight melamine, a material that’s long been used for camping.
 Tin plates will conduct heat easily so, not only can the heat from your dinner burn your legs if you sit with your plate on your knees, but also it will allow your food to get cold quicker.

-- The Dinebox is an easy way to take all your herbs and spices, oils and seasoning with you in one package.
+- Seasonings.
+The Dinebox is an easy way to take all your herbs and spices, oils and seasoning with you in one package.
 Otherwise, make your own spice kit with an old biscuit tin and small plastic bottles for oils.

 - A reliable heat source.

 Winter Camping Essentials: Check list

 We’re almost at the end of our guide, but, to recap, here are our top tips for safe and comfortable – and enjoyable of course – winter camping.

 - Take a mobile, perhaps loaded up with offline weather apps, general camping apps, maps and lots of charge.
 Consider a backup charger.